Our Team

 Helen Worth

 After studying accounting at Edinburgh Napier University, Scotland, Helen moved to Vancouver in 2000 and joined the Audit team at Deloitte LLP, where she worked until 2014 in her role as Audit Senior Manager.
-Today, Helen is part of the team at The Vancouver Club as the Director of Finance and HR.
-Helen is a very active and involved professional who has volunteered on multiple Board of Directors over the years including the BC Chamber of Commerce, Association of Women in Finance, the Justice Institute of British Columbia and Commonwealth of Learning, in addition to being appointed to the TFHA Board in 2016.
+Today, Helen is very proud to be a part of the team at Canuck Place Children’s Hospice in the role of Chief Financial Officer.
+Helen is a very active and involved professional who has volunteered on multiple Boards of Directors over the years including the BC Chamber of Commerce, Association of Women in Finance, the Justice Institute of British Columbia and Commonwealth of Learning, in addition to being appointed to the TFHA Board in 2016 and Variety, The Children’s Charity of BC in 2024.

 Kirsten Fox

-Kirsten Fox works as the School Development Officer for the BC/Yukon office of the Terry Fox Foundation.
+Kirsten Fox is the Director of Community Development for BC & Yukon at the Terry Fox Foundation.
 She is honoured to be the third generation in her family to serve on the board for the Terry Fox Humanitarian Award, following her grandmother Betty Fox and her father Fred Fox.
 Kirsten is a Member of the Terry Fox Foundation and the Terry Fox Research Institute.
 Kirsten is one of Terry Fox’s nieces and is proud to represent the Fox Family on the Board.
 While Terry Fox is best known for his 1980 Marathon of Hope and his impact on cancer research, Kirsten is proud to see that he is also still inspiring today’s youth in their humanitarian efforts.

 Laura Dorling van der Oord